-The last three albums Reputation, Lover and folklore came out when streaming was already inevitable.
-Naturally, they sold less than their predecessors although their numbers are still very high by today’s standards.
+The last four albums Reputation, Lover, folklore and evermore came out when streaming was already inevitable.
+Naturally, they sold less than their predecessors although their numbers are still outstanding by today’s standards.

-Indeed, these albums are the only female albums to sell over a million copies in the US in the last 3 years.
+Indeed, the first 3 of them are the only female albums to sell over 1.3 million copies in the US in the last 5 years.

 Taylor Swift songs sales

 As a reminder, the weighting is done with a 10 to 3 ratio between albums and digital singles.

 Well, Taylor Swift‘s debut album came out in 2006, selling almost exclusively in North America.

 By that time, there were still some consistent physical single sales in Europe, Japan, and in Australia but sales were long dead in the US.
 In fact, none of its singles were physically released.